Menota logoMenota logo2Norsk

 The archive has been built in the Corpuscle application at the Clarino Bergen Center, UiB.

-See our helpdesk for an explanation of the catalogue and the display of texts in the archive.
-It also informs about morphological and syntactic queries that can be made in some of the texts (via PROIEL or INESS)
+See our User guides for an explanation of the catalogue, the display of texts and the critical symbols being used.
+It also informs about various types of queries that can be made in the archive.

 Encoding guidelines